Luke23-45/Realistic-Helical-Spring-Simulation/README.md

 | Drag Spring       | Mouse Left Button   |
 | Exit simulation | Close the window    |

 ## Code Structure
-- `colorfull_ball.cc`: Contains all the source code for the spring simulation.
+- `Spring.cc`: Contains all the source code for the spring simulation.
 - `AdvancedSpringPhysics` Class:
     -  Handles the numerical simulation of the spring's physics, including properties like stiffness, damping, mass, and length constraints.
     -  Updates the spring's state (position, velocity) based on forces and user interaction.